 Some game genres improve their retention rates by decreasing the number of promotions & in-app offers at the early stage of user experience.
 Instead, they monetize with non-intrusive in-app advertisements, such as rewarded video ads.

 The rewards aren’t just in-game money or hard currency.
-You can trade all sorts of virtual stuff through rewarded ads:

 - unlock access to new areas,